Understanding U.S. Users' Security and Privacy Transparency Needs for Consumer-Facing Generative AI: Discussion

-\paragraphb{GenAI S\&P transparency design should balance flexibility and user burden through evidence-informed defaults} Participants called for more granular, flexible options that better match GenAI's shifting use contexts and risk levels (Section~\ref{sec:rq3_2}).
+\paragraphb{Recommendations for future GenAI S\&P transparency design: balance flexibility and user burden through evidence-informed defaults} Participants called for more granular, flexible options that better match GenAI's shifting use contexts and risk levels (Section~\ref{sec:rq3_2}).
 At the same time, flexible controls can introduce trade-offs -- adding granularity can increase decision burden and may also create a false sense of safety that leads to greater disclosure over time~\cite{schaub2015design, brandimarte2013misplaced, keith2014privacy}.
 To balance these concerns, we recommend that designers make the default experiences secure, while offering additional granularity on demand.
-Moreover, prior work suggests that when data practices reasonably match users' expectations, they can demand less attention from users~\cite{schaub2015design}.
-Achieving this goal would also require inquiring into empirical research on users' mental models of GenAI data practices -- especially common misconceptions -- to inform defaults, explanations, and when (and how) to surface additional controls or information.
+Additionally, prior work suggests that when data practices reasonably match users' expectations, they can demand less attention from users~\cite{schaub2015design}.
+Achieving this goal requires empirical research on users' mental models of GenAI data practices -- especially common misconceptions -- to inform defaults, explanations, and when (and how) to surface additional controls or information.
+Because average end users' S\&P knowledge may not be complete, future work should also incorporate technical and legal experts' perspectives when developing and evaluating GenAI S\&P transparency designs.
+In addition, these designs should be further evaluated through controlled and field experiments to understand their effects in practice.

-\paragraphb{Policies should help consumers gain industry-wide standardized insights} Participants suggested they would be more likely to trust independent evaluations that combine public oversight with accredited private auditors (Section~\ref{sec:rq3_1}), pointing to a role for policy in establishing industry-wide, consumer-legible S\&P transparency standards.